High-Resolution Image Synthesis in Augmented Reality: Bridging the Gap

 One of the key challenges is software limitation.
 At present, the software necessary to support high-resolution synthesis in AR is limited and often not sophisticated enough to accommodate the complexity of the technology and the sheer amount of information that needs to be processed.
 This scarcity in relevant software necessitates further developments to enhance the fluidity and feasibility of AR applications, particularly those relying on high-resolution images.

-See also Advancements in High-Resolution Image Synthesis for Surveillance Technology
+See also Exploring GANs in High-Resolution Image Synthesis

 Siding with software limitation comes the issue of computational speed.
 AR and high-resolution synthesis require robust processing capability, often beyond the scope of average-grade computing devices.
 Randering high-resolution images in real-time for AR can place high strain on processors and may result in inhibiting lag and distortions which compromise the overall user experience.
 To mitigate this, advanced and fast-processing systems are needed, emphasizing the need for chipmakers and hardware companies to continuously innovate in order to cater to this tech-intensive application.